FrankChirare/FrankChirare/README.md

-# Hi there, I'm Frank Chirare Charles 👋
+# Hi there, I'm Frank Charles 👋

 ## Welcome to my GitHub Profile! 👋